Surgery for parathyroid cancer

 You may go to a pre-assessment clinic before your operation.
 You will have some tests to check your general health.
 These may include:

-You will see a member of the surgical team.
-In some hospitals you may also see a specialist nurse.
+You will meet with a member of the surgical team.
+In some hospitals you may also meet with a specialist nurse.
 They will talk to you about your operation.
 This is a good time to ask questions and talk about any concerns you have.

-You will see the doctor who gives you your anaesthetic (the anaesthetist) either at a clinic or when you are admitted to hospital.
+You will meet with the doctor who gives you your anaesthetic (the anaesthetist) either at a clinic or when you are admitted to hospital.
 You are usually admitted to hospital on the morning of your operation.

 Checking your vocal cords